Sage-Bionetworks/DesignSystem/just-in-time-permission.md

     title: Just-in-time permission lays the groundwork for engagement.

     description_items:
-      - With just-in-time permission, a participant is provided with sufficient context to make an informed and conscious decision to allow or deny permission when the permission becomes required for an study-related task.
-The just-in-time permission lays the groundwork for a long-term engagement by fostering mutual understanding and trust between researchers and participants.
+      - With just-in-time permission, the participant is provided the context to make an informed decision to allow or deny permissions that collect data for study-related tasks.
+Just-in-time permission also lays the groundwork for long-term engagement, by fostering mutual understanding and trust between researchers and participants.
     image_block:
       title: "Best Practice: Just-In-Time Permission"
       image: best-just-in-time-permission.png